vsriharsha814/flutter_to_do_app/README.md

 To Do List (lol the irony):

-Add a splash screen using the flutter_native_splash package.
 Integrate local notifications to remind users of upcoming tasks.
 Let users organize tasks by categories like Work, Personal, Shopping, etc.
 Add a search bar to quickly find tasks or filter by completed/uncompleted.